ruijarimba/azure-pipelines-guidelines/guidelines/general/do-document-pipelines-templates.md

-# DO: document pipelines and templates
+# ✅ DO: document pipelines and templates

-✅ **Do**: add comments to the top of all pipelines and templates in order to describe its purpose, usage and other relevant information.

 Markdown to reference this guideline: